Medical School Letters of Recommendation: Who & How to Ask

 [Your Name/Last Name]

-You have the option to see your recommendation letters, but we recommend that you waive your right to view them.
-Medical schools will take your letters more seriously if you waive your right to see them.
+You have the option to view your recommendation letters, but we recommend that you waive this right.
+Medical schools will take your letters more seriously if you waive this right.

-Waiving your right to read the letters promotes:
+Waiving your right to read the letters improves the following:

-• The letter writer’s ability to speak candidly.
+• The letter writer’s ability to speak candidly and honestly

-• Confidentiality in allowing the writer to speak directly to the med school admissions board.
+• Confidentiality, allowing the writer to speak directly to the med school admissions board

 If you are applying through AMCAS, you are allowed to send different recommendation letters to different schools.
 AACOMAS and TMDSAS do not allow for this option.

-You can choose to send a different letter of recommendation for different schools if you believe it will have a better outcome on your application.
+You can choose to send a different letter of recommendation for different schools if you believe it will improve the outcome of your application.

-Non-traditional applicants are encouraged to communicate their unique perspectives.
-Ask for a letter from someone familiar with your diverse background and non-traditional journey to provide a well-rounded picture of who you are.
+Non-traditional applicants are encouraged to communicate their unique perspectives, including through their letter writers.
+Ask for a LoR from someone familiar with your diverse background and non-traditional journey to provide a well-rounded picture of who you are.

 • Someone who doesn’t know you well.
 Selecting someone who does not have sufficient knowledge of your skills and attributes may result in a generic or ineffective letter.

 • A family member or a friend.
-Admissions committees prefer letters from unbiased professionals who can provide an objective evaluation of your qualifications and potential as a medical student.
+Admissions committees prefer letters from unbiased professionals who can provide an objective evaluation of your competencies and potential as a medical student.

 • People who may have reservations about you.
 If you have the slightest feeling that there has been a negative impression in the past, avoid asking for a letter.
-A negative letter can significantly impact your application.
+You may never know what they wrote, and a negative letter can significantly impact your application.

 Does medical school require a letter of recommendation from a family member?
-Medical schools will not accept letters of recommendation from family and friends.
+Medical schools typically don’t accept letters of recommendation from family and friends.

 How To Store Letters Of Recommendation For Medical School